 Conclusion

 Indian Poker is a fun card game that combines skill, strategy, and intuition.
-What makes this game unique is that players can see their fellow players' cards but are restricted to looking at them.
+This game is unique because players can see their fellow players' cards but are restricted to looking at them.
 This unique twist adds excitement and encourages players to read their opponents closely to make wise betting decisions.
 Indian Poker is easy to understand and exciting to play.

 Are you ready to play Indian Poker?
 Gather your friends, make your bets, and begin now!